Best Docking Stations for MacBook Pro iMore 2021

 With up to 85 watts of charging power, this is one of the few docking stations that can power up the 15-inch MacBook Pro and drive two 4K displays simultaneously.
 With a Gigabit Ethernet port, your laptop is hardwired to the internet.
 Separate microphone and headphone ports mean you don't have to use a splitter or special USB microphone.

-Not only does this diminutive box power up to 85 watts of charge, it also has two Thunderbolt 3 ports with 40Gbps of data transfer.
-You also get: DisplayPort support, USB-C, Digital Optical Audio, three USB-A ports (one of which supports 15 watts of device charging), a separate headphone and a microphone jack—and an SD card reader.
+Not only does this diminutive box power up to 85 watts of charge, but it also has two Thunderbolt 3 ports with 40Gbps of data transfer.
+You also get a DisplayPort support, USB-C, Digital Optical Audio, three USB-A ports (one of which supports 15 watts of device charging), a separate headphone and a microphone jack—and an SD card reader.
 It's the workhorse of multi-port docking stations.

 Plugable's reliable docking station provides 60 watts of charging with five USB-A ports, one of which supports device charging.
 It also has two Thunderbolt 3 ports for fast data transfer and 4K display support.
 You can even daisy chain up to five Thunderbolt 3 devices to a single supported port.
 With the included base adapter, you can set this dock in a vertical or horizontal position for the ultimate in desktop customization.